IPWright83/OBS_GoogleSlidesSceneSwitcher/README.md

 ## Install

-Download the `dist.crx` file and install it as a Chrome extension (drag/drop onto the extensions page).
+Download the `dist` directory of the repository.
+Within Chrome navigate to `Extensions` and select `Load Unpacked`.
+Choose the `dist` directory and the extension will be installed.

 ## Configure OBS

 To use this extension you firstly need [OBS](https://obsproject.com/) installed, along with the [remote websocket extension](https://github.com/Palakis/obs-websocket).

 One you have these, you need to present a Google slide in the "Presenter View".
+You should ensure the websocket server is listening before presenting.
 It's the controller in the presenter view that controls switching scenes in OBS.
 Whenever you click the previous/next buttons to navigate between slides, OBS will be asked to switch scene for you.

 **NOTE**: Switching slides with keyboard navigation will not update OBS slides.